CCC-NULS/nuls-js/docs/guide/account/README.md

 ```

 #### Unencrypted (plain text) Private Key
-You can provide the unencrypted plain text private key as the second `param` in the `Account` class.
+You can provide the unencrypted private key in plain text as the second `param` in the `Account` class.
 ```js
 import { Account } from 'nuls-js';